TheDebianGuy/TorShield/README.md

 <p>[3] Let your IP address be changed</p>
 <img src='duckduckgo.png'>
 <br>
+<b name="knowhow" font-size='30px'>Info</b><br>
-<p name="knowhow">The script basically changes global proxy settings and enviroment variables using system commands and eventually api calls.
+<p>The script basically changes global proxy settings and enviroment variables using system commands and eventually api calls.
 Theres a known issue that windows socks routing may not work due to unknown reasons, however it may work on your machine.
 You can check if socks settings work using the command <b>curl ifconfig.me</b> which returns your IP address.</p>
 <br>
 <b name="faq" font-size='30px'>FAQ</b><br>
 <b>Does it protect all apps, not only browser?</b><br>